-We like to manage our herd with a cost efficient, practical, and common sense approach.
+We like to manage our herd with a cost efficient, practical, and common-sense approach.
 We want our cattle to be able to thrive and reproduce in any commercial herd setting, whether it is rugged, arid, badlands or lush, wet, flat lands.

 We take pride in our heritage and stewardship of the land.
 We utilize rotational grazing systems and minimal tillage conservation practices.
-We have drilled water wells and laid several miles of underground pipeline to centrally located water tanks and have reestablished native grass plantings in once highly erodible soils.
-In recognition of these practices we were named the 2005 Morton County Conservation Achievement winners.
+We have drilled water wells and laid several miles of underground pipeline to centrally located water tanks.
+In addition, we have planted and reestablished native grasses to stabilize once highly erodible soils.
+We have planted thousands of trees for winter shelterbelts and developed natural habitat for upland game birds and wildlife.